Jeff Goode

 and the author of the stage play The Eight: Reindeer Monologues.

-Goode has written a number of pilots for television, including MTV's Undressed.
+Goode has written several pilots for television, including MTV's Undressed.

 In 2006, he was named Broadway Play Publishing Inc.'s Playwright of the Year.
 B P P I has published his plays Dracula Rides Again, Larry and the Werewolf, Love Loves A Pornographer and Marley's Ghost.
 In 2007, he received the Los Angeles Drama Critics Circle Award and the Back Stage Garland Award for his play Love Loves a Pornographer.

 He is a founding member of the original No Shame Theatre in Iowa City.